 We made sure to walk back by Macy’s, since it was nighttime and the windows were all lit.
-Caroline wasn’t quite ready to end the day, so we stepped inside and walked around a bit before heading back to Penn Station to catch our train home.
+C wasn’t quite ready to end the day, so we stepped inside and walked around a bit before heading back to Penn Station to catch our train home.

 That’s the other benefit of doing NJ Transit as opposed to Amtrak — with Amtrak, you’re committed to a particular train, but we were able to wander back at our leisure and catch whichever train was the next one leaving and not worry about making it at a certain time.

 It was definitely a more relaxing trip than our last time visiting NYC at Christmastime.
 That was a weekend trip, and going on a weekday was much more enjoyable.
 It was still crowded but not crazy.